 It is perhaps surprising to note that vein disease represents two per cent of the total healthcare budget of the UK, with most of this cost being attributed to the treatment of venous leg ulcers.
 It is estimated that seventy-three thousand people in the UK suffer from this condition.
 The appearance of veins on our legs should therefore be taken seriously.

 Unlike arteries, which take oxygenated blood from the heart, veins allow blood to drain back, primarily with the help of our calf muscles and supported by valves which prevent blood draining backwards under the effect of gravity.
-In a healthy vein, blood drains from the truncal veins through to the deep vein system via perforators. (see opposite)
+In a healthy vein, blood drains from the truncal veins through to the deep vein system via perforators. (see above)

 As well as the veins we can see just under our skin, there are also slightly deeper veins that arise from the groin.These are called the great saphenous vein (GSV), accessory anterior thigh vein(AATV) and small saphenous vein (SSV).